ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 Yes.
 This keeps it simple enough for loading each region separate enough to make it more modular and readily loadable.
 Once I fix the bug in its saving mechanry as well as loading mechanry.In the meantime, the python module "pickle" will be useful to save and load ones models.

+# why `udocker` and why Android OS?
+Why not use the apps on the android market and just use ssh?

+It makes it easier and saves me ( and others ) development time.
+Plus ssh is a pain in the ass, and the chiefs that make use of it, more power too them.
+I, however, found ssh to be a stumbling block impeding development.
+It also had to be run offline before it would be useful in many clusters beyond a cell phone.
+On top of that, it saved me time and development cost.
+In addition, it was easier to consider the minimum build that would work for systems using proot-distro. ( I can't speak for IOS and apple software development, however, they may have similar enough binaries that it would also work and run on an iphone. )